It’s no secret that everyone at Skiology is a massive foodie and store cupboard cooking is where it all starts!

 Frozen fruit – any type!

 Great recipe for using us any fruit that is about to go over.
 Simply chop into 1 inch chunks or smaller and freeze (if berries, just freeze whole).

-When ready to make your sorbet simply remove from the freezer, add to the blender with any flavour yoghurt.
+When ready to make your sorbet simply remove it from the freezer, add it to the blender with any flavour yoghurt.
 You may need a little honey to taste if the fruit is quite tart.
 Serve immediately.

 Chocolate Dippy Fondue

-You can serve this in a ramekin with quite honestly anything, any fresh or dried fruit, marshmallows, bread, cubes of cake, the possibilities are endless.
+You can serve this in a ramekin with quite honestly anything!
+Any fresh or dried fruit, marshmallows, bread, cubes of cake, the possibilities are endless.